Ido Zelkovitz: Career

-In 2012 he was a post-doctoral research fellow at The Center of Methods in Social Sciences and the Institute of Sociology at the University of Göttingen Germany, after he won the prestigious Erasmus Mundus Post-doctorate fellowship from the European Union.
+In 2012 he was a post-doctoral research fellow at The Center of Methods in Social Sciences and the Institute of Sociology at the University of Göttingen, Germany, after he won the prestigious Erasmus Mundus Post-doctorate fellowship from the European Union.
 The grant was used to conduct research on the role of higher education and social networking in a context of politics of survival among the Palestinian community in Kuwait.
 In 2014 Zelkovitz was the Schusterman Visiting Professor in the Department of Political Science at the University of Minnesota.
 In 2016 he was appointed as a Senior Lecturer and as the Head of the Middle Eastern Studies Program at the Max Stern Yezreel Valley College.

 Other academic roles

-Zelkovitz is a Research Fellow at the Ezri Center for Iran and the Persian Gulf Studies at The University of Haifa.
-He lectures at the University of Haifa and Interdisciplinary Center Herzliya.
+Dr Zelkovitz served as a research fellow from 2009 to 2022 at the Ezri Center for Iran & Persian Gulf Studies at the University of Haifa.
+Since 2022, he has been a research fellow at the Chaikin Chair for Geostrategy at the University of Haifa.
+He lectures at the University of Haifa and Reichman University.
 He is also a Policy Fellow in Mitvim - The Israeli Institute for Regional Foreign Policies, where he writes policy papers mainly aimed for Diplomats and Decision Makers.
+Dr. Ido Zelkovitz is also a member of the executive board of the Israeli Association for Middle Eastern and Islamic Studies.